 We offer a variety of services to meet your pet’s healthcare needs.

 Regular exams are a great way to keep your companion happy and healthy.
 Pets often mask or hide pain and illness.
-Having Dr. Connor perform a complete physical exam will allow her to detect early warning signs of illness that may arise.
+Having your veterinarian perform a complete physical exam will allow her to detect early warning signs of illness that may arise.

 Vaccinations prevent life threatening illness.
 At Kindness, we individualize a vaccine plan for your pet depending on their need and exposure.
 Our goal is to work with you to determine the best way to keep your furry family member healthy.